Ovens

 silver wall oven on a teal background

-So you know you're in need of a new oven, but how do you know which functions and features are essential?
-If you've got the kitchen space, is a bigger oven better?
+So you know you need a new oven, but how do you know which functions and features are essential?
+If you’ve got the kitchen space, is a bigger oven better?
 Are self-cleaning ovens worth it?
-How much does a good oven cost anyway?
+And how much does a good oven cost anyway?

-We've put together our best advice to help you make sense of your options when shopping for a wall oven, plus some tips on how to use your oven efficiently.
+To help you make sense of your options, we’ve put together this easy guide featuring expert advice and tips on how to use your oven efficiently.

 60cm ovens